 Due to river engineering measures in the last 100 years, this species has declined so much in Europe today that it is classified as acutely threatened with extinction in the Red Lists.
 Today, the remaining small populations in the Alpine region are mostly isolated and some have already fallen below the critical population size.
 Therefore, relief measures must be taken to ensure the survival of the dwarf bulrush.

-For several years, a species protection program has been carried out for this endangered plant species in the Tyrolean Lech Nature Park with the following objectives:
+For several years now, the Plant species threatened with extinction a Species Conservation Programme in the Tyrolean Lech Nature Park carried out with the following objectives:

-The species conservation program has been scientifically prepared and technically accompanied since 2003 by Prof. Dr. Norbert Müller from the University of Applied Sciences Erfurt, Department of Landscape Management and Biotope Development.
+Since 2003, the species protection programme has been scientifically prepared and technically accompanied by Prof. Dr. Norbert Müller from the Erfurt University of Applied Sciences, Department of Landscape Management and Biotope Development.

-Since 2012, a conservation culture for the "Lechtal" dwarf bulrush has been operated by Prof. Dr. Konrad Pagitz at the Botanical Garden of the University of Innsbruck, with the aim of preserving plants for ongoing reintroduction projects.
+Since 2012, Prof. Dr. Konrad Pagitz has been running a conservation culture for the "Lechtal" dwarf bulrush in the Botanical Garden of the University of Innsbruck, with the aim of keeping plants for ongoing reintroduction projects.

-Since the beginning of the species conservation program, many Lechtal students have been significantly involved in the reintroduction and care of the dwarf bulrush within the framework of environmental education measures.
+Since the beginning of the species conservation programme, many Lechtal schoolchildren have been significantly involved in the reintroduction and care of the dwarf bulrush as part of environmental education measures.